Biography of Alexander Fleming

 After leaving the Kilmarnock Academy he went to London to become a shipping Clerk.

-1914-18: Alexander Fleming served during the First World War as a medical officer in France.
+1914-18: He served during the First World War as a medical officer in France.

-1922: Discovered Iysozyme whilst trying to find a cure for the common cold, an enzyme present in mucus which kills some bacteria.
+1922: Fleming discovered Iysozyme whilst trying to find a cure for the common cold, an enzyme present in mucus which kills some bacteria.

 1928: A chance exposure of a culture dish of staphylococci lead to his discovery of penicillin.